North Korea fired projectiles from around Wonsan: South Korea military

 Denuclearization talks between North Korea and the United States have stalled after a second summit between Trump and Kim in Vietnam in February broke down.

-Reporting by Joyce Lee; Editing by Cynthia Osterman
+Reporting by Joyce Lee; Additional reporting by David Brunnstrom and Idrees Ali in Washington; Editing by Cynthia Osterman